Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Appendix

-(ii) If $Z$ is irrelevant, by definition we have $IIP(x)=0$ and the SV bounds reduce to the benchmark Manski bounds by Proposition \ref{prop3}.
-To establish necessity we will show that the presumption that the events $Z$ is relevant and $IIP(x)=0$ occur simultaneously leads to a contradiction.
-If $Z$ is relevant, then the index $IIP(x)=1-\overline{\omega}(x)$.
-The goal, therefore, is to show that relevant $Z$ leads to strictly less one $\overline{\omega}(x)$, by verifying the inequalities \eqref{p1} and \eqref{p2} are strict.
-Take \eqref{p1} as an example and the result for \eqref{p2} can be verified analogously.
-Since
+\begin{proof}[Proof of Proposition \ref{coro2}](i) If $Z$ is irrelevant, by definition $IIP(x)=0$ and the SV bounds reduce to the benchmark Manski bounds \citep[Remark 2.1 in][]{shaikh2011partial}.
+To establish necessity we will show that the events $Z$ is relevant and $IIP(x)=0$ occur simultaneously leads to a contradiction.
+If $Z$ is relevant, then $IIP(x)=1-\overline{\omega}(x)$.
+The goal, therefore, is to show that relevant $Z$ leads to $\overline{\omega}(x)<1$ if ATE$(x)>0$.
+By Lemma \ref{lemma1}